adamsilver/fdpb/03-Book-A-Flight.md

 Notes:

-- Buttons should have large tap[^] targets making it easy to press with a finger or mouse.
+- Buttons should have large tap[^11] targets making it easy to press with a finger or mouse.
 - The calendar displays beneath the input.
 Dialogs obscure the interface and on small screens it takes up the entire screen anyway.

 ```HTML